adityamtr/Sheduling_AI/README.md

      - Upload a transcript manually.
      - Dummy transcripts can be found in folder `data/demo_data/test`
      - Proceed with analysis using existing data from the database.
+     - The analysis results will be shown for top 3 customers (no matter how many transcripts are uploaded)
    > ⚠️ **Note**: The analysis option will only be available if transcripts exist for the user in the database.
 New users won’t see this option.

 3. **Post Analysis Flow**